-- 3. Enter a file name for the report. - Define the JPEG Compression for the image(s) in the report.
-The Use JPEG Compression for Images box is checked as a default.
-To turn off JPEG compression, deselect the box.
-If you are using JPEG Compression, enter a number between one and 100. - A value of 1 is the most compressed.
+To turn on JPEG compression, select that box.
+If you are using JPEG Compression, enter a number between one and 100.

+- A value of 1 is the most compressed.
 File size and image resolution are decreased to the maximum extent. - A value of 100 is non-compressed.
 File size remains large and the image resolution remains high. - 5.
 Click on Save.
 You can now use the SPOT program to open and view the report at a later time.